Types of Dice by Number of Sides

 Unlike other shapes listed here, a 7-sided pentagonal prism isn't always a fair die, meaning it may be more likely to land on the pentagonal faces than the rectangular faces.
 If the pentagonal prism lands on one of the rectangular sides, the value is read along the edge that shows upward.

 Dice with eight faces are made in the shape of octahedrons.
-The faces of an octahedron are eqilateral triangles that meet four to a corner.
-The shape has six corners and 12 edges; it can also be visualized as two square pyramids that have been glued together at their bases.
+The faces of an octahedron are equilateral triangles that meet four to a corner.
+This solid shape has six corners and 12 edges; it can also be visualized as two square pyramids that have been glued together at their bases.

-On octahedral ones, the faces are numbered so that opposite faces sum to 9.
-1 is across from 8, 2 is across from 7, 3 is across from 6, and 4 is across from 5.
-The figure below shows a folding pattern for making an octahedron out of paper.
+On octahedral dice, the faces are usually numbered so that opposite faces sum to nine -- 1 is across from 8, 2 is across from 7, 3 is across from 6, and 4 is across from 5.
+The figure above shows a folding pattern for making an octahedron out of paper.

 D10 dice come in the shape of pentagonal trapezohedra; think of two pentagonal pyramids that have been fused at their bases in such a way that the faces of one pyramid line up with the edges of the other.
 This creates a solid shape with kite (deltoid) shaped faces with opposite faces parallel.